Customer Services

 • Judgements are made by GQAL according to the circumstances and needs of the individual candidate.

-• In respect of permanent or long-term conditions, the most appropriate syllabus should be chosen.
-Whenever possible, the syllabuses and options available should be investigated and the one most suitable to meet the needs of the candidate chosen.
+• In respect of permanent or long-term conditions the most appropriate specification should be chosen.
+Whenever possible the specification and options available should be investigated and the one most suitable to meet the needs of the candidate chosen.

-• Multiple disabilities.
-Many students with physical disabilities also have sensory difficulties or problems.
-If candidates have multiple disabilities, all the possibilities for meeting the assessment needs of the candidate should be considered.
+• Multiple disabilities - some students with physical disabilities also have sensory difficulties or problems.
+If candidates have multiple disabilities all the possibilities for meeting the assessment needs of the candidate should be considered.

 • Before making an application for reasonable adjustments:

-• The impact of reasonable adjustments on other candidates should be taken into account and assistance to the Graded Qualifications Alliance should be given to ensure that these do not give the candidate an unfair advantage over other candidates or compromise the integrity of the examination.
+• The impact of reasonable adjustments on other candidates may be taken into account ensuring that these do not give the candidate an unfair advantage over other candidates or compromise the integrity of the examination.

-• For some candidates, it may be permissible to use alternative forms of communication to give direction or instruction, or a hearing loop, although these should be kept to a minimum in accordance with examination regulations.
-Examples of alternative communication could be the use of British Sign Language to give instruction or direction, but only where this does not compromise a candidate’s ability to perform the requirements of the examination.
-Where BSL is the primary means of communication for a deaf candidate, these candidates may have the support of a BSL/English interpreter to sign the instructions or directions to them, which are being given by the examiner/assessor.
+• For some candidates it may be permissible to use alternative forms of communication to give directions or instructions such as a hearing loop although these should be kept to a minimum in accordance with examination regulations.
+Examples of alternative communication could be the use of British Sign Language (BSL) to give instructions or directions, but only where this does not compromise a candidate’s ability to perform the requirements of the examination.
+Where BSL is the primary means of communication for a candidate who is deaf, these candidates may have the support of a BSL/English interpreter to sign the instructions or directions being given by the examiner/assessor.
 The teacher/centre is responsible for providing this.
 The BSL interpreter should be recruited with integrity by the centre/teacher and hold an appropriate qualification in sign language, have a good working knowledge of the content of the examination and must not be related to the candidate.
-A candidate should, wherever possible, have had previous experience of working with a BSLl/English interpreter and should have used this arrangement during their classes.
+A candidate should wherever possible have had previous experience of working with a BSL/English interpreter and should have used this arrangement during their classes.

-• Candidates with Education Health Care Plans (EHCP) (formerly Statements of Special Educational Need) do not necessarily qualify for reasonable adjustments.
-Where candidates have EHCP’s action should be taken to ensure their possible needs are considered before the candidate commences the Programme of Study.
+• Candidates with Education Health Care Plans (EHCP) do not necessarily qualify for reasonable adjustments.
+Where candidates have EHCP’s, action should be taken to ensure their possible needs are considered before the candidate commences the programme of study.

-• In all cases, when consideration is being given to a candidate with Particular Needs (whether EHCPs or not), the Parents or Guardians of the candidate must be consulted about, and kept informed of the appropriateness of the award, the demands of a Programme of Study and the nature of the examination requirements before the candidate commences the Programme of Study.
+• In all cases, when consideration is being given to a candidate with particular needs (whether EHCPs or not), the Parents or Guardians of the candidate must be consulted and kept informed of the appropriateness of the award, the demands of a programme of study and the nature of the examination requirements before the candidate commences.

 • Careful consideration must be given to the resourcing implications of any reasonable adjustments, which may be agreed.

-• The candidate must have had experience of, and practice in, the use of any reasonable adjustments, which are requested.
+• The candidate must have had experience of, and practice in the use of any reasonable adjustments requested.

-• If there is any doubt about the acceptability of the adjustments proposed, the awarding body should be consulted at the earliest opportunity and preferably before the Programme of Study is started.
+• If there is any doubt about the acceptability of the adjustments proposed, the GQAL should be consulted at the earliest opportunity and preferably before the programme of study is started.

-• In the case of learning difficulties, there must be evidence of need and a history of provision during the Programme of Study.
+• In the case of learning difficulties there must be evidence of a need and a history of provision during the teaching of the programme of study.
 The evidence must take the form of one of the following:

-~ details from the Education Health Care Plan (formerly Statement of Special Education Need;
+~ details from the Education Health Care Plan;

 or